 Disciplinary actions resulting in suspension without pay, demotion, and termination from employment may be appealed by the employee.
-The time frames outlined by this policy must be adhered to by both the employee and the appropriate Institution Vice President (or administrative equivalent; hereinafter called Vice President) unless extended for cause by the Vice President.
+The time frames outlined by this policy must be adhered to by both the employee and the appropriate Institution Vice President (or administrative equivalent; hereinafter called Vice President) unless extended, with written notification, for cause by the Vice President.
 The failure of an employee to comply with the time limits constitutes a withdrawal of the appeal.

-1. Written Appeal to Vice President

-- a) The employee may present a written appeal to the Vice President within ten (10) calendar days from the date of notification of the disciplinary action.
-The written appeal document shall contain: - (1) A complete statement of the circumstances related to the alleged misconduct and/or unsatisfactory work performance, including time(s) and date(s) of relevant facts; - (2) The discipline imposed; - (3) A clear and concise statement of why the disciplinary action was inappropriate; and - (4) The disciplinary correction requested.
+1. Written Appeal to the Vice President a) The employee may submit a written appeal to the Vice President within ten (10) business days from the date of notification of the disciplinary action (date of notification and effective date of disciplinary action are not necessarily the same.
+Date and manner of notification must be recorded on written documentation).
+The written appeal document shall contain:

+- (1) A complete statement of the circumstances related to the alleged misconduct and/or unsatisfactory work performance, including time(s) and date(s) of relevant facts; - (2) The discipline imposed; - (3) A clear and concise statement of why the disciplinary action was inappropriate; and - (4) The disciplinary correction requested.

-b) The employee shall deliver a copy of the appeal and all attachments to the Chief of Police.
-Once the documents are delivered and five (5) calendar days has elapsed, no changes or additions can be made.
+b) The employee shall provide a copy of the appeal and any attachments to the Chief of Police at the same time the appeal is submitted to the Vice President.

-2. Response of Vice President
+2. Response of the Vice President